Michael is an author with a passion for the environment. He is trying to save the planet, one reader at a time!

-- Locating scratches on your fencing and trees.
+- scratches on your fencing and trees

-- Checking if your trash cans are being looted.
+- evidence of trash cans being looted.

 How to Make Raccoons Leave

-Dealing with mischievous raccoons in your yard and garden can be a maddening situation, but with a bit of knowledge and patience you can get rid of them and keep them away.
+Dealing with mischievous raccoons in your yard and garden can be a maddening situation, but with a bit of knowledge and patience, you can get rid of them and keep them away.
 Being nocturnal, they are obviously most active while you're in bed sleeping.
 It's difficult to safeguard your fruits and vegetables when this furry little pirate strikes at 3 a.m.

-Removing Other Food Sources
+Removing and Securing Food Sources

 As aforementioned, these small invaders will pretty much scarf down anything they can get their little paws on.
-Aside from the food growing in your garden, it is best to remove all other sources of food near and around your home.
+Aside from the food growing in your garden, it is best to remove all other sources of food and water near and around your home.

 Make Your Yard and Garden Unappealing

-Using a Live Trap With Bait
+Use a Live Trap With Bait

 Here is an effective list of raccoon bait to use: